Current Board Members

 Chairman, Quexco Incorporated

-Howard M. Meyers is chairman of Quexco Incorporated, the world’s largest producer of the metal lead, operating 38 facilities (i.e. smelters, refineries, rolling mills) located throughout the United States, Europe, and Africa producing aluminum, zinc, silver, bentonite, anodes, and various plastic products.
-He is also chairman of Burger Boat Corporation and served in the U.S. Navy and reserves from 1964 through 1970.
-In addition to the NYU Board of Trustees, his board affiliations include the NYU Stern School of Business Executive Board, NYU Rory Meyers College of Nursing Dean's Council, Horatio Alger Association Board of Directors, University of Texas MD Anderson Board of Visitors, Southwestern Medical Foundation Board of Trustees, and Battery Council International Board of Directors.
+Howard M. Meyers is an industrialist and philanthropist.
+He is founder of Quexco Inc., a diversified metals company that operated in the United States, Europe, and Africa.
+He is a U.S. Navy Veteran.
+In addition to the NYU Board of Trustees, he is a member of the NYU Stern Executive Board, NYU Rory Meyers College of Nursing Dean’s Council, Horatio Alger Association Board of Directors, University of Texas MD Anderson Board of Visitors, UT Southwestern President’s Advisory Board, and Southwestern Medical Foundation Board of Trustees.
+He is also chairman of Burger Boat Corp.